MikeRoweSoft.com

-Microsoft v.
-MikeRoweSoft was a 2004 legal dispute between Microsoft and a Canadian Belmont High School student named Mike Rowe, who was 17, over the domain name "MikeRoweSoft.com".
-Microsoft argued that their trademark had been infringed because of the phonetic resemblance between "Microsoft" and "MikeRoweSoft".
+MikeRoweSoft.com was a domain name registered by 17-year-old Canadian Belmont High School student Mike Rowe.
+The domain was the subject of a 2004 legal dispute between Rowe and Microsoft, who argued that their trademark had been infringed because of the phonetic resemblance between "Microsoft" and "MikeRoweSoft".

 The case received international press attention following Microsoft's perceived heavy-handed approach to a 12th grade student's part-time web design business and the subsequent support that Rowe received from the online community.
-A settlement was eventually reached, with Rowe granting ownership of the domain to Microsoft in exchange for an Xbox and additional Microsoft products and services.
+A settlement was eventually reached, with Rowe granting ownership of the domain to Microsoft in exchange for an Xbox; an all-expenses-paid trip to Redmond, Washington with his family; and additional Microsoft products and services.

 Background

 Since my name is Mike Rowe, I thought it would be funny to add "soft" to the end of it.